 With an almost limitless number of exercises and variations that can be done, the Pilates reformer is an amazing piece of equipment.
-Flowing through an entire class on the reformer is lots of fun which is why reformer Pilates classes are hugely popular in the cities are larger centres!
+Flowing through an entire class on the reformer is lots of fun which is why reformer Pilates classes are hugely popular!
 These classes are essentially a mat class on the reformer – best for those without any injuries or limitations.

 So, if you would like to get started with Pilates, you can find my Pilates class timetable here, or get in touch to book your first session!